ziazon/urlinsane/README.md

   ACI	Adjacent Character Insertion inserts adjacent character CR	Character Repeat Repeats a character of the domain name twice DCR	Double Character Replacement repeats a character twice.
-  SD	Strip Dashes is created by omitting a dot from the domain SP	Singular Pluralise creates a singular domain plural and vice versa CM	Common Misspellings are created from common misspellings VS	Vowel Swapping is created by swaps vowels
+  SD	Strip Dashes is created by omitting a dash from the domain SP	Singular Pluralise creates a singular domain plural and vice versa CM	Common Misspellings are created from a dictionary of commonly misspelled words VS	Vowel Swapping is created by swaps vowels
   HG	Homoglyphs replaces characters with characters that look similar WTLD	Wrong Top Level Domain